syarusinsky/OpenTDS/README.md

 Figure 1b.
 TDS Geometry Example
 ![TDS Geometry Example](TDS_Geometry_Example.png?raw=true "TDS Geometry Example")

+### Delay in TDS

+Since the direct sound is the desired component, the accuracy of the frequency response measurements is determined by the delay placed on the sweeping of the tracking band pass filter.
+This is known as the *time-of-flight*.
+In an ideal analog system, this would simply be the time it takes for the sound to travel from the speaker to the microphone.
+However, this TDS program was designed to be used with any consumer grade audio interface and alllize digital audio concepts.
+The most important

 ### Frequency Response Comparison

 Speaker (QSC K8) Frequency Response at 1 ft away with TEF25